 This investigation involved a 2 x 2 x 2x 2 x 2 factorial experiment with two semen extenders; Beltsville Poultry Semen Extender (BPSE) and CARI, two cryoprotecting agents; Dimethyl sulphoxide (DMSO) and dimethyl formamide (DMF), two thawing conditions (5℃ for 100sec, and 37℃ for 30 sec), two insemination volumes (0.25mL and 0.5mL), and two frequencies of insemination (once and twice a week) in a completely randomized design (CRD).
 To affect this experiment, hens were categorized into eight (8) groups, each comprising 32 hens.
 The first group was inseminated using semen diluted with BPSE containing 4% DMSO, and thawed at 5℃ for 100sec; the hens in second group were inseminated using semen diluted with BPSE containing 4% DMSO cryoprotectant, and thawed at 370C for 30 sec; the third group hens were inseminated using semen diluted with BPSE containing 4% DMF, and thawed at 50C for 100sec; the hens in the fourth group were inseminated with semen diluted with BPSE containing 4% DMF, and thawed at 37℃ for 30 sec; the fifth group of hens was inseminated using semen diluted with CARI containing 4% DMSO, and thawed at 5℃ for 100sec; the sixth group was inseminated using semen diluted with CARI containing 4% DMSO, and thawed at 37℃ for 30 sec; seventh group inseminated using semen diluted with CARI containing 4% DMF, and thawed at 5℃ ℃ for 100sec; and eighth group of hens was inseminated using semen diluted with CARI containing 4% DMF, and thawed at 370C for 30 sec.
 From each insemination group, hens were further divided into four sub-groups each with 8 hens; the first sub-group received 0.25mL of semen once per week, the second sub-group was inseminated with 0.25mL of semen twice per week, the third sub-group received 0.5mL of semen once per week, and the fourth sub-group received 0.5 mL of semen twice per week.
-In line with these sub-groups, four control sub-groups were created each with 8 hens and inseminated with undiluted semen following four insemination protocols: the first sub-group receiving 0.25mL semen one a week, the second sub-group getting 0.25mL of semen twice a week, the third sub-group 0.5mL once a week, and the fourth sub-group inseminated with 0.5mL of semen twice a week.
+In line with these sub-groups, four control sub-groups were created each with 8 hens and inseminated with undiluted semen following four insemination protocols: the first sub-group receiving 0.25mL semen once a week, the second sub-group getting 0.25mL of semen twice a week, the third sub-group 0.5mL once a week, and the fourth sub-group inseminated with 0.5mL of semen twice a week.

 2.6 Artificial insemination